Sitefinity/mvc-samples/CustomImageWidget/README.md

 Create custom image widget
 ======

 The following tutorial demonstrates how to create custom MVC Image widget based on the Feather UI framework.
-The CustomImage widget displays an image and provide the option to upload the image through designer using build-in sfImageFiled.
+The CustomImage widget displays an image and provide the option to upload the image through designer using build-in [sfImageFiled](http://docs.sitefinity.com/feather-image-field) component.

 # Install the Custom Image widget